 If you're dealing with a growing system, look to maintain this metric to an appropriate level for your various components to ensure sane surface area of change.
 If you're dealing with a mature or legacy system, look to minimise this metric at the system level to trend towards stability.

-Whether you wish to write your own code to calculate these metrics or use Stepsize to do it for you, these 3 metrics will help back up your team’s intuition about where the most pressing tech debt lies and what to do about it.
+Whether you wish to write your own code to calculate these metrics or use free Stepsize tool to do it for you, these 3 metrics will help back up your team’s intuition about where the most pressing tech debt lies and what to do about it.